-We’re especially on the lookout for things that either work or don’t.
+We’re especially on the lookout for things that either work or don’t work.

 By disqualifying certain design styles at this early stage, we can ensure time isn’t wasted exploring a visual direction that was never going to get approved.

-This helps to move the process along quicker, and can keep feedback sessions shorter and leaner.
+This helps to move the process along quicker, and keeps feedback sessions shorter and more concise.